obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

 **I enabled, then disabled 2FA.
 I would like to set it up again.
 Can I use the original QR code or setup key?**
 No. You will be provided a new **QR code** and new **Setup key** every time you initiate a new setup of 2FA.

-**have enabled 2FA.
+**I have enabled 2FA.
 I have yet to be asked for it after several log-out/log-in attempts.
 Is this working?**
 Your browser cache may be allowing you to appear as if you are making changes to the page (such as logging in or out) when in actuality you are accessing the stored data.
 Try using a private browsing window to log-in to confirm 2FA is working.

 If you continue to experience this behavior, please [submit a bug report](https://forum.obsidian.md/c/bug-reports/7).

+**I lost my recovery codes, authenticator, and everything needed to log into my account.
+What do I do?**

+If you've lost your recovery codes and authenticator, please email [support@Obsidian.md](mailto:support@obsidian.md?subject=I%20lost%20my%202FA) for assistance in regaining access to your account.